Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

-From Fig. \ref{fig:hid_fr_hl}, we also see that FRII-LERGs seem to have overlapping and intermediate properties between FR I-LERGs and FR II-HERGs similar to what \cite{Macconi20} find.
-Though the overlap of FR II-LERGs is mostly with FR I-LERGs compared to FR II-HERGs.
-This overlap seems to indicate that the HERG/LERG classification matters more for their placement on the HID which is contrary to what is seen in \S\ref{sect:hid_fr} and \ref{sect:hid_hl} where FR morphology seemed to distinguish the location of the sources in the HID more prominently.
+From Fig. \ref{fig:hid_fr_hl}, we also see that FR II-LERGs seem to have overlapping and intermediate properties between FR I-LERGs and FR II-HERGs similar to what \cite{Macconi20} find.
+However, the overlap of FR II-LERGs is more with FR I-LERGs than FR II-HERGs.
+This overlap seems to indicate that the HERG--LERG classification matters more for their placement on the HID, which is contrary to what is seen in Sects. \ref{sect:hid_fr} and \ref{sect:hid_hl}, where FR morphology seemed to distinguish the location of the sources in the HID more prominently.
 This muddles the answer to the question of which characteristic matters more for the placement of a source in the HID.
-But it is quite clear from Figure \ref{fig:hid_fr_hl} that combining morphology and excitation class creates the most distinct populations in the HID.
-However, we are aware that in \S\ref{sect:hid_fr_hl} we are working with small number statistics.
+But it is quite clear from Fig. \ref{fig:hid_fr_hl} that combining morphology and excitation class creates the most distinct populations in the HID.
+However, we are aware that in Sect. \ref{sect:hid_fr_hl} we are working with small number statistics.
 It is necessary to increase the sample size to draw definite conclusions.